 December 17, 2018: The new queue "control" has been added.
 Please, check "Queues"

 November 28, 2018: The default OS type is CentOS07.
 Please, check "Job Submission"

 Differences in LSF Configuration between Juno and luna

-The Juno cluster uses LSF (Load Sharing Facility) 10.1FP6 from IBM to schedule jobs.
-The default queue, ‘general’, includes all Juno compute nodes.
+The Juno cluster uses LSF (Load Sharing Facility) 10.1FP8 from IBM to schedule jobs.
+The Juno cluster has two queues: general and control.
+The default queue, ‘general’, includes Juno compute nodes.